MonsutaaFang/Sutetchi/README.md

 * Slimelins will follow you once tamed, you can make them sit via right clicked on once tamed.

-* You can apply outfits to your slimelin with items crafted from rare loot in dungeon chests.
+* Apply outfits to your slimelin with items crafted from rare loot in dungeon chests.

-* A way to upgrade your Slimelin's base health via loot drops in chests.
+* Upgrade your Slimelin's base health via loot drops in chests.

 **Requires Minecraft Fabric 1.19.2 and GeckoLib 1.19.2**